Hypohidrotic ectodermal dysplasia: Treatments

 In January 2013, Edimer Pharmaceuticals, a biotechnology company based in Cambridge, MA, USA, initiated a Phase I, open-label, safety and pharmacokinetic clinical study of EDI200, a drug aimed at the treatment of XLHED.
 During development in mice and dogs EDI200 has been shown to substitute for the altered or missing protein resulting from the EDA mutation which causes XLHED.
 A second trial in newborn infants with XLHED tested the synthetic protein in 10 subjects between 2013 and 2016 at 6 sites in the US and Europe.
 As the treated group "didn’t see significant changes in sweat gland function and other early markers of biologic activity", prenatal administration of the drug was considered.

 Following the Edimer trials, Dr. Holm Schneider, the principal investigator of these trials which indicated sufficient safety of the replacement protein, injected EDI200 via amniocentesis with better development of tooth buds and sweat glands than in the postnatal trial and persistent sweating ability in all three treated boys.

 EDAR or EDARADD (autosomal)

 Less commonly, hypohidrotic ectodermal dysplasia results from mutations in the EDAR or EDARADD gene.
 Both EDAR and EDARADD mutations can have an autosomal dominant or autosomal recessive pattern of inheritance.
 Autosomal dominant inheritance means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Autosomal recessive inheritance means two copies of the gene in each cell are altered.
 Most often, the parents of an individual with an autosomal recessive disorder are carriers of one copy of the altered gene but do not show signs and symptoms of the disorder.

 Terminology

-The eponym Christ-Siemens-Touraine syndrome was named after its discoverers: Josef Christ (1871–1948), a German dentist and physician from Wiesbaden, who was the first physician to identify the condition, Hermann Werner Siemens (1891–1969), a pioneering German dermatologist from Charlottenburg, who clearly identified its pathological characteristics in the early 1930s, and Albert Touraine (1883–1961), a French dermatologist who likewise noted and identified additional characteristics of the disease in the late 1930s.
+Thurnam in 1848 reported 2 cases of hypohidrotic form.
+Similar cases were reported by Guilford and Hutchinson in 1883 and 1886 respectively.
+Weech, in 1929 introduced the term hereditary ectodermal dysplasia and suggested the term anhidrotic for those with inability to perspire.